hashicorp/terraform-elasticache-example/README.md

 ![elasticache cluster backups](https://hyzxph.media.zestyio.com/terraform_elasticache_cluster_backups.png)

-If we ever need to restore the cluster from a snapshot we can set the `snapshot_name` attribute to the name of the snapshot and when the the new cluster is created the snapshot will be restored automatically.

 ## Destroying the Cluster
-A running cluster incurs costs, so do not forget to destroy your cluster!
+You would almost never need to destroy your cluster in production, however a running cluster incurs costs, and if you are testing out this configuration and not creating a production cluster do not forget to destroy it!
 Destroy the cluster by running `terraform destroy` in the terminal.

 ```
 $ terraform destroy